 DIN rail

 DIN rail is a standard metal mounting rail used inside industrial electrical cabinets.
-DIN rail mounting matters because it lets the controller be installed neatly alongside power supplies, relays, and other automation hardware.
+When a product is DIN rail mountable, it can be clipped neatly alongside power supplies, relays and other automation hardware in a panel.

 PCB